Children and young people are affected in three basic ways when their parents and carers are experiencing problematic alcohol and other drugs use:

 - do not blame and shame them because they are using

-- are curious about what sits beneath their AOD use
+- are curious about what sits beneath their alcohol and other drugs use

 - provide healing and recovery opportunities for childhood trauma, abuse and neglect

-- avoid labelling their AOD use as just ‘risk-taking behaviours’
+- avoid labelling their alcohol and other drugs use as just ‘risk-taking behaviours’

-- provide information, support and resources to help them be safe and learn the impacts of AOD use.
+- provide information, support and resources to help them be safe and learn the impacts of alcohol and other drugs use.

 In No more anonymous.
 Eliminate shame and stigma of addiction, Jodee Prouse describes the intergenerational experiences of alcohol dependence in her family and the impact of shame and stigma within families and communities.